iterative/dvc.org/content/blog/2022-01-31-january-22-community-gems.md

 This is a fantastic question!
 Thanks for asking @ramakrishnamamidi!

-A major difference is that DVC focuses primarily on ML _development_ and adding lightweight functionality on top of existing projects, which might be reusable in deployment in some cases.
+A major difference is that DVC focuses primarily on ML _development_ and adding lightweight functionality on top of existing projects, which may be reusable in deployment in some cases.

-Kubeflow focuses on _deployment_ and building on top of Kuberenetes, which could be used during development but requires more up-front effort.
+Kubeflow focuses on _deployment_ and building on top of Kubernetes, which could be used during development but requires more up-front effort.

 ### [Could DVC be a good alternative to LFS for game development?](https://discord.com/channels/485586884165107732/485586884165107734/928336349487067196)